Who We Are

 With a variety of cheeses to choose from, we’re sure to satisfy your cheese hunger.

-Victoria Roberts, being a Lakeland College Alumni herself, works in the business helping to support her father and sister whilst working towards her pasteurizing license.
+Victoria Roberts, being a Lakeland College Alumni herself, works in the business helping to support her father and sister.
+She recently acquired her pasteurizing license in Leduc AB.
 You can find her at local farmer markets as well as in the shop, elbows deep in cheese.
 Having completed a practicum in France, focusing on the production of goat cheese, Victoria has plans to return to Lakeland College to further prepare herself for the care and management of the eventual goat herd.

 The team at the Old School Cheesery plans to build a housing facility for dairy goats in order to start its very own goat dairy farm.
 Our milking parlour is located at the back of the cheesery facility and our goal is to make fresh Feta, Chevre, and other varieties of cheeses using our fresh goat milk from our operation.
 We hope to begin planning in the near future, and we will notify our customers when a date has been set as to when our dairy farm will be opening.